ronaldoussoren/pyobjc/docs/metadata/manual.rst

    The bridge currently does not copy the metadata when you register it with the functions listed above.
-Don't rely on that behavior, it might change in a future release and changes to metadata dictionaries may or may not affect bridge behavior (basicly depending on if the change occurs before or after the bridge first uses the metadata)
+Don't rely on that behavior, it might change in a future release and changes to metadata dictionaries may or may not affect bridge behavior (basically depending on if the change occurs before or after the bridge first uses the metadata)

 *c_array_lenght_in...* interpretation
 .....................................